 For customers experienced with managing VMware-based environments, the AWS Management Portal for vCenter provides a simple way to get started with AWS.
 The portal offers a focused set of management features, making it a good choice for new AWS customers.
 You will find the process of creating your first Amazon EC2 instance using the portal is similar to creating a VM in vCenter.
 Similarly, creating your first VPC and Subnet using the portal is a straightforward matter of specifying the CIDR block you want to use and whether to make the network to public or private.
 If you have invested in learning VMware and have trained on virtualization tools like vCenter, the portal lets you leverage your experience, while benefiting from the infrastructure, APIs, tools, and ecosystem that AWS provides.
 As you gain experience with AWS, you can use the portal in combination with other AWS tools, like the AWS Management Console and the AWS CLI, or even migrate to using those tools in place of the portal if you decide that it no longer meets your needs or if you move off of using VMware in the future.

 The AWS Management Portal for vCenter enables you to leverage AWS regions across the US, EU, Asia Pacific, and South America, all from within vCenter.
 If you have end-users in other parts of the world, the portal makes it easy to create EC2 instances close to your end-users, regardless of where your VMware-based infrastructure is located.

 AWS Management Portal for vCenter is a tool provided by AWS and is available at no additional charge, aside from normal service fees.
 Amazon S3 and EBS storage is utilized during VM migration and is billed separately.
 Customers will also incur Amazon EC2 and bandwidth charges when using the service, which is also billed separately.

-Note: We suggest that you review the setup documentation before downloading the connector or beginning the setup process.
+Note: We suggest that you review the setup documentation before downloading the AWS Connector or beginning the setup process.